kabisa/kudo-o-matic/README.md

 **NOTE**: Only works if the mail environment variables are set.

 ### Slack
-The Kudo-o-Matic automatically sends a Kudo reminder message to all users that connected a Slack account.
+The Kudos-o-Matic automatically sends a Kudo reminder message to all users that connected a Slack account.

 ##### Schedule
 Every friday at 11.55 AM.